 considering a temporary heavy truck use by ARCO on town roads Considering to Ordinance No. 275.
-ARCO on town roads presented referring to Ordinances No. 275.
-ARCO would like to was in compliance of heavy trucks on town roads of heavy trucks on town roads during the cleanup ry use of methods made a motion to grant the cleanup Jerrie Matthews made a motion to grant the request that process allowed to use heavy trucks during the requirement of the cleanup.

-ARCO be Carter.
-Concern was addressed for heavy river. process allower.
-Concern was addressed for heavy trucks on the by reactions the river. bridge about this issue. will contact the Forest Vote was unanimous.
+ARCO on town roads presented referring to Ordinances and they are roads was presentiance with the Town Ordinances and they are room town in compliance of heavy trucks on town roads during the cleanup temporary use heavy trucks during the cleanup ry use of methods made a motion to grant the request that process. allowed to use heavy trucks during the requirements of the cleanup. process.
+ARCO be carter.
+Concern was addressed for heavy trucks on the by dee across the river.
+Eric Heil will contact the on the by recearcoss the river. bridge about this issue. will contact the Forest Vote was unanimous.

-Eric Heil recommended to have ARCO cleanup on the agenda until Eric neri completed.
-ARCO is also requesting some water from the project is control during the cleanup control water from the project is the project is the project in the form the Town for dust control during the cleanup.
-Suggestion was made the to get water directly from the river the Town to get water directly from the river. if possible to get water directly from the river. if possible Mr. Heil stated that the Forest Service requires anytime they take any action that Mr. Heil stated that the transfer and activities to the use of water in the river has to go has related Department for an approval.
-After some discussion to Biology Department for an approval. peter Carter made a motion to approve the temporary water use request from ARCO through the 1996 season.
+Eric Heil recommended to have ARCO cleanup on the agenda until Eric nett s completed.
+ARCO is also requesting some water from the project is control during the cleanup.
+Suggestion was made the Town is get water directly from the river. if possible forest Service requires anytime they take any action that that the forest Services to the use of water in the Mr. Heil stated that the intervities to the use of water in the river has to go has related Department for an approval.
+After some discussion to Biology made a motion to approve the temporary water use request from ARCO through the 1996 season.
 Seconded by Jerrie Matthews.
 Vote was unanimous.